An official Cochrane policy. Last updated September 2017.

-All surveys and consultations within the scope of this policy must now be registered and approved by the Communications and External Affairs Department of the Cochrane Central Executive.
+All surveys and consultations within the scope of this policy must now be registered and approved by the Knowledge Translation Department of the Cochrane Central Executive.

 Requests should be submitted at least five (5) working days before you wish your survey or consultation to be released, including the following information about it: